 2. Soy (Glycine max)

 Soy is an excellent source of protein.
 It also contains healthy fats, complex carbohydrates, calcium, folic acid, and iron.
 Soy is a plant source that contains all the essential amino acids, in equal levels to many meats, eggs, and milk.
 The options you have with soy are seemingly endless.
-You can dice up tofu and throw it in your favorite stir fry, drink a glass of soymilk, and even find soy "meats" in many markets.
-Soy is also available in other presentations, such as tempeh, edamame, and miso.
+You can dice up tofu and throw it in your favorite stir fry, drink a glass of soymilk, and even find soy-based "meats" in many markets.
+Soy plant based protein is also available in other presentations, such as tempeh, edamame, and miso.

 3. Seitan (Triticum spp.)